 During this time organizations are running low on food items, help them stay well stocked for those in need.

 Food banks are in great need of volunteers to help pack and sort food.
 They are taking precautions to prioritize volunteer safety.
-Visit California Association of Food Banks at www.CAfoodbanks.org.
+Visit California Association of Food Banks here.

-Nonprofit organizations serving vulnerable communities – like senors and low-income families – need your help.
-Find a fund to donate to nonprofits in your community on the Philanthropy California COVID-19 Response Page: https://www.philanthropyca.org/covid-19-response.
+Nonprofit organizations serving vulnerable communities – like seniors and low-income families – need your help.
+Find a fund to donate to nonprofits in your community on the Philanthropy California COVID-19 Response Page.

-Donated blood has decreased dramatically.
 Healthy, eligible donors are urged to come out and give to ensure there’s lifesaving blood on the shelves for those who need it most.
-Visit the American Red Cross: https://www.redcrossblood.org/give.html/find-drive.
+Visit the American Red Cross.

 The Jewish Federation’s Community Call line is open 8:30 am to 5:30 pm, Monday through Thursday and 8:30 am to 3:30 pm on Fridays.
 Those needing access to social services or financial assistance can call (323) 761-8305.
 See the Federation Website for resources for community members in need, volunteer and learning opportunities.
-Community Call Line The Max Factor Family Foundation Financial Assistance Network has increased its pool of funding.
-This assistance will help Jews whose income has been reduced, hours have been eliminated, or businesses are suffering.
 If you or someone you know needs access to social services including financial assistance, please call The Jewish Federation’s Community Call Line at (323) 761-8305.

 Jewish Family Service (JFS) SOVA Community Food & Resource Program is now providing prepackaged bags of food to help minimize the risk to both clients and volunteers.
 The JFS senior nutrition program is now providing all food via delivery.
 To receive these services, please call JFS Central Access at (877) 275-4537.

-Through a generous grant from the Jewish Federation of Greater Los Angeles, we can help with some discretionary funding.
+Through a generous grant from the Jewish Federation of Greater Los Angeles, IKAR can help with some discretionary funding.
 Please let our rabbis know if you need some support.
 Email us here.